mlund/elasticrab/README.md

 The solvent term includes every atom whose type has a solvent coefficient.
 Atoms without a coefficient are skipped from both the pair and solvent terms, and the CLI prints a warning.
-If an atom has no Voronoi cell in a frame, ElastiCrab treats it as fully exposed and uses $S_i=4\pi(r_i+1.4)^2$.
+If an atom has no Voronoi cell in a frame, Elasticrab treats it as fully exposed and uses $S_i=4\pi(r_i+1.4)^2$.
 Custom potential files must use the centrality-only classes `central_sep1`, `central_sep2`, `sep1`, and `sep2`; files with peripheral classes are rejected.

-ElastiCrab evaluates this score in process with `voronota-ltr`, not with the full Voronota executable.
+Elasticrab evaluates this score in process with `voronota-ltr`, not with the full Voronota executable.
 The bundled coefficients were derived for full Voronota areas, so the absolute pseudo-energy is approximate.
 The intended use is native-referenced reweighting, where a mostly systematic offset should cancel